ShreyamMaity/MaidenLands/README.md

 - a fully working user interface

 ## Donations / Crowd funding
-I have past 7 to 8 months working full time on this ambitious project of mine, I worked on every single core aspect mostly technicals such as developing and making ready the tool set to be used by other developers, however I have to pay for other aspects which are out of my domain such as concept art and art direction.
+I have spend past 7 to 8 months working full time on this ambitious project of mine, I worked on every single core aspect mostly technicals such as developing and making ready the tool sets and framework to be used by other developers, however I have to pay for other aspects which are out of my domain such as concept art and art direction.
 This project will also cost some part time developers as well,

+*Initially I would require an upfront amount of **5000$ US Dollars**, for various purposes such as

+1. centralize office.
+2. hiring developers and artists.
+3. paying part time developers.
+4. for utility bills, etc.

-*Initially I would require a humble amount of **1000$ US Dollars**, donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards.*
+donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards, benefits of contributions will be,
-*Benefits of contributing will be*

 1. Access to Proprietary tools ( AI, Story editor and Quest editor ).
 2. On demand tools.